 What are other useful Windows 11 screen features?

 - Rotate the screen – With its great features, you’ll be able to rotate your screen in Windows 11.

 - Record the screen – Also, thanks to the latest Microsoft OS version, recording the screen will be a piece of cake.
 To get the best out of this option, you should try a screen recorder app with webcam overlay support.

-- Make print-screens – For most users, screen captures are mandatory during their day-to-day work.
+- Make print screens – For most users, screen captures are mandatory during their day-to-day work.
 Fortunately, some easy methods will help you to take a screenshot in Windows 11.

 We ensured delivering only valuable options and information, so make sure if you apply them, you’ll be surprisingly pleased.
-Additionally, you can try DisplayFusion that can also split-screen your PC screen without the need of following manual steps.
+Additionally, you can try DisplayFusion which can also split-screen your PC screen without the need of following manual steps.